chainguard-dev/ghscan/README.md

-# tj-scan
+# ghscan
-Scan GitHub Workflow logs for IOCs from the tj-actions/changed-files breach.
+Scan GitHub Workflow logs for IOCs via strings or regex.

 Notes:
 - This script should not be seen as a universal detector of compromise; rather, a single result likely indicates that other Workflow runs in the search window were also compromised